Brehana/boids_benchmark/README.md

-# Boids Benchmark --- User Guide
+# Multithreaded Boids Benchmark --- User Guide

 This project is a **C++ boids simulation benchmark** with two modes: